sbg/sevenbridges-python/docs/quickstart.rst

 .. code:: python

     upload = api.files.upload('/home/bar/foo/file.fastq', 'project-identifier', wait=False)

-    upload.status # Gets the status of the upload. upload.start() # Starts the upload.
+    upload.file_name # Gets the file name of the upload. upload.status # Gets the status of the upload. upload.progress # Gets the progress of the upload as percentage. upload.start_time # Gets the start time of the upload. upload.duration # Gets the upload elapsed time.

+    upload.start() # Starts the upload.
     upload.pause() # Pauses the upload.
     upload.resume() # Resumes the upload.